 Architecture duo Micaela Colella and Maurizio Barberio designed this beautiful prefab wooden home that can be completely recycled.
 Unboxed is based on the typical Mediterranean house and represents a more sustainable alternative to masonry or frame structure buildings.
 Thanks to its innovative foundation made of steel, the house can be removed from the site while minimizing or completely eliminating excavation.

-This goal is also achieved by splitting the building in several basic structural elements designed to be mounted with all the finishes and without thermal bridges.
+This goal is achieved by splitting the building in several basic structural elements designed to be mounted with all the finishes and without thermal bridges.

-The house has a clear division between the living and the sleeping area with a glazed corridor/entrance in the middle that allows residents to re-establish contact with the surrounding environment (flow of time) during each passage.
+The house has a clear division between the living and the sleeping area with a glazed corridor or entrance in the middle: this allows residents to re-establish contact with the surrounding environment (flow of time) at each passage.